astronomer/docs/learn/airflow-isolated-environments.md

 </Tabs>

-If your task requires a different Python version than your Airflow environment, need to install that Python version in your Airflow environment so the Virtualenv task can use it.
+If your task requires a different Python version than your Airflow environment, you need to install that Python version in your Airflow environment so the Virtualenv task can use it.
 You can use the [Astronomer PYENV BuildKit](https://github.com/astronomer/astro-provider-venv) to install a different Python version in your Dockerfile.

 ```dockerfile